 One of the top must-do experiences on any travelers or divers bucket-list is to swim with Whale Sharks – the Goliathan gentle giants of the deep blue.
 And one of the best places in the world to see whale sharks is off the Riviera Maya in Mexico!

-Read on to discover more about the life of whale sharks, what a swimming with whale sharks day trip actually entails and why you should book with Mexico Whale Shark.
+Read on to discover more about the life of whale sharks, what exactly a day trip swimming with whale sharks entails, and why you should book with Mexico Whale Shark.

-Tiburón Ballena in Spanish – the first thing you should know is whale sharks are actually sharks, not whales.
-Most people are surprised by this given their size, docile nature and feeding style (they are filter feeders – just like the Blue Whale!), but trust me I double checked!
+Tiburón Ballena in Spanish – the first thing you should know is whale sharks are sharks, not whales.
+Most people are surprised by this given their size, docile nature, and feeding style (they are filter feeders – just like the Blue Whale!), but trust me, I double-checked!

 Globally whale sharks are listed as critically endangered – which is honestly insane given the tourism benefits they provide – in large part they’re still being hunted in parts of Asia, including the Philippines because their meat, fins, and oil are highly valued on international markets.
 They sadly can also be victims of by-catch in fishing gear.

 Since Whale sharks prefer warm waters, they populate practically all the tropical seas around the world – but are known to be highly migratory, following the supply of food, and so not all locations are created equal!